 - Variety of document formats available: TIFF, PDF, JPEG, JPG, BMP and DOCX

 - No free versions

-- A limited set of integrations (it will change soon)
+- A limited set of native integrations (it will change soon)

 - A limited number of ready-to-use templates – right now, there are eight templates (it will change soon)